Introduction

 Grading and Drainage Improvement

 Proper road grading creates a crowned surface—raised center that sheds water to the sides—preventing pooling and soft spots.
 Without this foundational step, no other treatment can succeed long-term.
-The crown should provide a 4-6% slope (approximately 1/2-inch drop per foot) to ensure water runs off rather than soaking into the base.
+Road crown and drainage should follow local agency or site-specific engineering guidance.
+FHWA's gravel roads guidance emphasizes that good drainage, crown shape, shoulders, ditches, and culverts are central to gravel road performance before any dust control or stabilization product is applied.

 Drainage ditches and culverts must be maintained alongside grading.
 Standing water softens the road surface, leading to premature failure even for chemically stabilized roads.
 This is the mandatory first step before applying any chemical or aggregate treatment.